bouwe77/temba/readme.md

 - Node, NPM
 - Optional: A MongoDB database, either locally or in the cloud

-If you don't have a MongoDB (yet) Soksawat works with an in memory data which is flushed everytime the server is restarted.
+If you don't have a MongoDB (yet) Soksawat works with in memory data which is flushed everytime the server is restarted.
+This is good enough to give Soksawat a quick try.

 Now follow these steps to get soksawat up and running: